matrix-org/dendrite/CONTRIBUTING.md

 instance of dendrite, and [CODE_STYLE.md](CODE_STYLE.md) for the code style guide.

-We use `gb` for managing our dependencies, so `gb build` and `gb test` is how to build dendrite and run the unit tests respectively.
-Be aware that a list of all dendrite packages is the expected output for all tests succeeding with `gb test`.
+As of May 2019, we're not using `gb` anymore, which is the tool we had been using for managing our dependencies, and switched to Go modules.
+To build Dendrite, run the `build.sh` script at the root of this repository, and to run unit tests, run `go test ./...` (which should pick up any unit test and run them).
 There are also [scripts](scripts) for [linting](scripts/find-lint.sh) and doing a [build/test/lint run](scripts/build-test-lint.sh).